mfatihbahce/mfatihbahce/README.md

 ### Hi there 👋

 <h3># About me</h3>
-I graduated from the Department of Management Information Systems in 2021 and I am currently working on web technologies.
-I try to use tools such as HTML, CSS, JavaScript, Bootstrap, PHP, Laravel, Wordpress and Opencart in my projects.
-Additionally, I work with design tools such as Figma, Photoshop and Illustrator.
-Recently, I have started to develop myself in the field of robotics using kits such as Arduino, Raspberry Pi, and Jetson Nano.
+Hello!
+I graduated from Management Information Systems department in 2021 and currently, I am working on web and design technologies.
+I use tools such as HTML, CSS, JavaScript, Bootstrap, PHP, Laravel, Wordpress, and Opencart in my projects.
+Additionally, I work with design tools like Figma, Photoshop, and Illustrator.
+Recently, I have started to improve my skills in the field of robotics using kits like Arduino, Raspberry Pi, and Jetson Nano.

-I have initiated a startup project focused on the agricultural sector with the aim of providing detailed information to farmers about their fields by visualizing plant health and land conditions through satellite imagery.
+I have initiated a startup project focused on the agriculture sector.
+This project aims to provide detailed information about crop health and terrain conditions to farmers through satellite imagery for visualizing their fields.

+I enjoy taking part in social responsibility projects and volunteer work.
+I mentored high school students for 3 months at Pamfil Şeicaru Technology School in Romania as part of the Erasmus+ Project.
+I also volunteered to provide coding education to middle school and high school students through the Tomorrow's Coders project, organized jointly by Vodafone Foundation and Habitat Association.

-I love to research and learn new things, so I am constantly trying to improve myself.
-I am passionate about generating creative solutions, which is why there are always innovations in my projects.
+I love exploring and researching new things, so I constantly strive to improve myself.
+As I am passionate about generating creative solutions, my projects always involve innovations.

 <h3># Connect with me</h3>